Direct observation of N\'eel-type skyrmions and domain walls in a ferrimagnetic DyCo$_3$ thin film: INTRODUCTION

 An unambiguous determination of the skyrmion type is crucial for understanding the stabilization mechanism of skyrmions in these materials.
 Indeed, one would expect stabilization of N\'eel-type skyrmions in a thin film system with an interfacial DMI induced by engineering of the spin-orbit coupling of the ferrimagnetic layer with neighboring heavy-metal (HM) layers \cite{fert2013skyrmions}.
-However, this approach usually requires stacking ultrathin magnetic and HM layers into an asymmetric periodic multilayer in order to achieve a sizeable magnitude of DMI and, consequently, a small enough ($\sim100$\,nm) skyrmion size \cite{moreau2016additive}.
+However, this approach usually requires stacking ultrathin magnetic and HM layers into an asymmetric periodic multilayer in order to achieve a sizeable magnitude of DMI and, consequently, a small enough ($\sim100$~nm) skyrmion size \cite{moreau2016additive}.
 On the other hand, "bulk" DMI stabilizing chiral Bloch-type skyrmions requires an intrinsic lack of inversion symmetry within the material~\cite{bogdanov1994thermodynamically}.
 Alternatively, skyrmion bubbles having the same topological charge, but degenerate chirality can also be stabilized by dipolar interactions ~\cite{buttner2018theory}.
 Furthermore, dipolar interaction can compete with an interfacial DMI and change the spin rotation sense from N\'eel to Bloch type, or give rise to hybrid spin textures~\cite{legrand2018hybrid}.
 Therefore, unveiling the skyrmion type in FiM will shed light onto the microscopic spin Hamiltonian in this class of thin-film FiM alloys.

 In this study, we report real space imaging of the magnetic structures in a FiM DyCo$_{3}$ thin film by means of scanning transmission X-ray microscopy (STXM) utilizing both x-ray magnetic circular dichroism (XMCD) and x-ray magnetic linear dichroism (XMLD) contrast~\cite{thole1985strong,kuiper1993x,kortright2000magnetization,schutz1987absorption,Luo2019}.
 Using XMCD-STXM, we directly observe well-isolated FiM skyrmions and their transformation to maze-like domains as a function of the out-of-plane external field.
 With XMLD-STXM, we demonstrate that these FiM skyrmions are N\'eel-type and the maze-like domains also show a preference of N\'eel-type domain walls.
 We confirm our experimental results to be consistent with micromagnetic simulations.
+Please note that the experiments reported here are performed at low temperatures (26~K) which correspond to a non-fully compensated magnetization state.
+The fully compensated magnetization for this ferrimagnet occurs at a temperature that is well above the room temperature, therefore a vanishing skyrmion Hall effect is not addressed(see Supplementary Note S1.2).